 The red tip photinia (Photinia x fraseri) is a popular shrub used as a fence row in the eastern half of North America.
 The oval leaves of photinia plants start out red but turn into dark evergreen after a couple of weeks to a month.
-During the spring, the photinia also has small, white flowers that produce red fruits, that often last into the winter.
+During the spring, the photinia also has small, white flowers that produce red fruits, often lasting into the winter.

 Care of Red Tip Photinia